apache/storm/external/storm-kafka-client/README.md

 Multiple topics and topic wildcards can use the same `KafkaSpoutTupleBuilder` implementation, as long as the logic to build `Tuple`s from `ConsumerRecord`s is identical.

-### <a name="compatibility"></a>Apache Kafka Version Compatibility
-This spout implementation only supports Apache Kafka version **0.10 or newer**.
-To use a version of Kafka prior to 0.10, e.g 0.9.x or 0.8.x, please refer to the [prior implementation of Kafka Spout] (https://github.com/apache/storm/tree/master/external/storm-kafka).
-Note that the prior implementation also works with 0.10, but the goal is to have this new Spout implementation to be the de-facto.

 # Usage Examples